abduhbm/dep-license/README.md

 # dep_license

 **dep_lic**: a simple utility to report licenses information for dependencies in use by a Python project.
-It supports parsing contents from `setup.py`, `requirements.txt` and `Pipfile` files from the project directory or its GIT repo.
+It supports parsing contents from `setup.py`, `pyproject.toml`, `requirements.txt` and `Pipfile` files from the project directory or its GIT repo.

 ### Installation